You Want This: Music video

 The music video for "You Want This" was directed by Keir McFarlane and filmed in Desert Shores, California in August 1994.
-Loosely based on Russ Meyer's 1965 film, Faster, Pussycat!
+Loosely based on Russ Meyer's 1965 film Faster, Pussycat!
 Kill!
-Kill!, it centers around Jackson as a female gang leader with the singer and her friends encountering two men.
+Kill!, it centers on Jackson as a female gang leader and her friends encountering two men.
 MC Lyte declared, "I was totally psyched to be in a video with Janet Jackson.
 The only thing I wish I did know how to do was dance [laughs].
-Have I been able to dance I could have really participated."
-A black-and-white version of the video was first released to music channels, while a colorized version was released one month later.
-CST Entertainment Imaging Inc. was responsible for the transformation, with 30 to 40 members of the company's Color F/X division split into three shifts and worked for nearly three weeks to create this version.
+Had I been able to dance, I could have really participated."
+A black-and-white version of the video was first released to music channels, while a colorized video was released one month later.
+CST Entertainment Imaging Inc. was responsible for the transformation, with 30 to 40 members of the company's Color F/X division split into three shifts, and worked for nearly three weeks to create this version.
 Both versions are available on the 1994 video compilation janet.
-The colorized version is featured on the repackage of 2001's All for You as well as the 2004 DVD From Janet to Damita Jo: The Videos.
+The colorized video is featured on 2001's repackaged All for You album, as well as the 2004 DVD From Janet to Damita Jo: The Videos.